ta0a2000t/SVT-Robotics-Assesment/README.md

 #### Compare Performace:
 - Since we have two implementations, we can create a program that identifies which one to use.
 - The program can generate n random robots and compares the performance of the two implementations for different values of n and for different number of search operations.
 So, if we had a large dataset with many searches, the KD-Tree implementation would be better.
-- I think that for small data sizes, the Simple Linear Search would be faster.
+- I think that for small data sizes and few search operations, the Simple Linear Search would be faster, but we don't know at what point we should switch to KD-Tree.
 - However, I think that the curves of "time VS number of robots" meet at some point.
 So, let's say for a list of more than k robots, the KD-Tree implementation would be more efficient.
 Identifying what k is can help us know which method is more efficient for our data size.